 - Zinc – Cellular zinc levels and serum testosterone levels are closely correlated (16).
 Taking zinc (if you are deficient) will increase serum testosterone levels, but how common is deficiency?
 It turns out that zinc deficiency in the young and elderly, even in the US, is quite common.
 Repleting this deficiency will take 3-6 months at 50-60mg per day.

-- Fenugreek - Fenugreek is another supplement which may result in a transient (temporary) increase in testosterone, specifically free testosterone (17).
+- Fenugreek – Fenugreek is another supplement that may result in a transient (temporary) increase in testosterone, specifically free testosterone (17).
 Studies have shown that taking fenugreek does result in improved muscle mass (when coupled with resistance training) and decreased fat mass.
 It may be this change in body composition which results in the increase in free testosterone seen with supplementation.
 To get these benefits you will need to take at least 500mg per day.

 #3.
 Reduce your stress & Improve your sleep